 The triumph of season five is that it was at least as good as the two preceding seasons and features some truly great, even iconic, episodes.
 This season also includes my favorite episode of all time.
 The Nielsen ratings were sky high: among the key 18-49 demographic during the sweeps period the rating was 14.6.
 This was higher than 60 Minutes, Roseanne, Cheers and even Monday Night Football!
 Redemption part II was a great way to kick off the season, and it was followed by an even better episode, Darmok.

 The tragedy of season five is that during this season, on October 24th, 1991, Gene Roddenberry died.
-This year was the 25th anniversary of Star Trek and on June 6, 1991, Paramount named their newest building after him.
+This year was the 25th anniversary of Star Trek and on June 6, 1991, Paramount had recently named their newest building after him.
 The whole cast and crew mourned his passing, and Marina Sirtis has said in interviews that Gene died on the same day that her own father had, 10 years earlier.
 Everybody said the same kinds of things about him: he was always kind, his office door was always open, he had good humor, was gracious, down to earth, and he really cared.
 Marina has said he was a dirty old man too, which was probably true!
 Majel Roddenberry reported in an interview that NASA contacted her not long after his death and wanted to see if they could take his ashes into space, given all he has done to help the space program.
 She said yes and on October 22, 1992 NASA included his ashes in the Columbia launch, took him around the planet and brought him back down to her.
 His impact can easily be seen in the idea that really took hold of the world, which is that the future might actually be better!
 TOS and TNG really encapsulated that idea, more so than any other series I’ve seen.
 Star Trek will go on, but without Gene Roddenberry around the subsequent series definitely changed.

 Something unique to season 5 is that this is the only season in which John DeLancie as Q does not make an appearance.
 This is also the first TNG season that had stable upper management.
 The writing staff continued to be stable and this coherence contributed to the show as well.
 There were two other notable changes in the show.
 One was very minor, in that Picard’s captain’s jacket was redesigned.
 The other was Michelle Forbes as ensign Ro Laren.